70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Reggia di Venaria, Turin

-The Reggia di Venaria is a historical palace located in the Piedmont region of Italy, just outside Turin.
-The palace was originally built in the 17th century for the House of Savoy.
-It was later used as a military hospital and barracks before being restored and reopened to the public in 2007.
+The Reggia di Venaria is a historical palace in the Piedmont region of Italy, just outside Turin.
+It was originally built in the 17th century for the House of Savoy.
+Later, it was used as a military hospital and barracks before being restored and reopened to the public in 2007.

 The Reggia di Venaria represents the pinnacle of Baroque architecture and design in Italy, featuring a stunning array of ornate decorations, sculptures, and frescoes that showcase the opulence and grandeur of the Savoy dynasty.